Taylor-on-Git/Cloud_AI_Journey/README.md

 - Push your first automation script to GitHub with an explanatory README section.
 - Continue reinforcing Linux habits: file redirection, logging, and error handling.

+### Week 6 Summary

+After taking an extra week to regroup and process everything from Week 5, I used this period to consolidate what I’d learned about Linux automation and apply that foundation to AWS CLI.
+The short gap helped me slow down, review my previous notes, and focus on understanding *why* commands work instead of just running them.
+This week marks my first real step into cloud automation — connecting local shell scripts to AWS.

+---

+#### Wins
+- Installed and configured **AWS CLI v2** successfully on Ubuntu.
+- Created and verified an **IAM user** with Access Key and Secret Key; confirmed connection using `aws sts get-caller-identity`.
+- Set default region/output and linked AWS CLI to the `learn` profile (also exported it as default).
+- Enabled **billing alerts** and a **$1 monthly budget** for cost protection.
+- Practiced core commands:
+  - `aws s3 ls` → list S3 buckets
+  - `aws ec2 describe-instances` → confirm no EC2 instances
+  - `aws iam list-account-aliases` → verify account details
+- Wrote and executed a **shell automation script** that lists all S3 buckets, timestamps the output, and logs results in `~/aws_logs`.
+- Confirmed the script works end-to-end and keeps logs for repeatability.
+- Gained practical understanding of how AWS CLI communicates with IAM credentials and regions.

+---

+#### Misses
+- Momentum dipped during the catch-up week; needed extra time to review and process material.
+- Didn’t yet complete the extended mini-project (S3 inventory CSV).
+- AWS and Linux notes remain unorganized; plan to rewrite them physically before digitizing.

+---

+#### Blockers
+- Confusion between profiles and default credential context (resolved by exporting `AWS_PROFILE=learn`).
+- Minor command-line navigation issues when AWS CLI paged results into `less` (resolved with `q`).
+- Overwhelm from large new concepts — currently managing this with a structured catch-up week.

+---

+### Plan for Week 7
+- Finish the **S3 inventory mini-project** (CSV report + optional upload).
+- Consolidate handwritten notes into structured folders: `Python/`, `Linux/`, `AWS/`, etc.
+- Commit the organized notes and scripts to GitHub.
+- Re-run previous automation scripts to reinforce CLI confidence.
+- Begin exploring **EC2 basics** and understand instance lifecycle commands.

+---

+#### Reflection
+This two-week window reminded me that consistency matters more than speed.
+Pausing to understand each layer — Linux, automation, AWS CLI — is what will make later projects easier to scale.
+The goal for the next phase isn’t to rush ahead, but to deepen my comprehension and regain steady weekly momentum.

 ---

 ## Connect